hadronized/blog/Getting_Into_Netwire.md

 being able to handle the mouse cursor move – `Input` being augmented, of course.
 You’d need to change / add lines in our `updateAppSt` function.
-Imagine how messy `updateAppSt` would be… That would, basically, gather all reactions in a single function.
+Imagine how messy `updateAppSt` would be… That would, basically, gather all reactions into a single function.
 Not neat.

 ## Adding FRP